 What is TERN?

-- The following presentation, by TERN Associate Science Director Stuart Phinn, also provides further information on TERN's role in enabling: improved use and re-use of data, improved collaboration to address key questions, and greater collective influence on ecosystem science and management in Australia (approximately 40 minutes long).
+The following presentation, by former TERN Director Stuart Phinn, also provides further information on TERN's role in enabling: improved use and re-use of data, improved collaboration to address key questions, and greater collective influence on ecosystem science and management in Australia (approximately 40 minutes long).
 You can access the powerpoint slides from this presentation here.